UniversalDependencies/udw21/cfp.md

 ## Style guidelines

 All submissions should follow the one-column COLING 2020 style guidelines provided as LaTeX style files or Microsoft Word templates (templates might be subject to slight modifications for compatibility reasons).
 The files are [downloadable here](/resources/syntaxfest2021style.zip).
+Any appendix or supplementary material should be submitted as part of the main pdf and they *do not count towards the page limit*.

 ## Proceedings